reunicorn1/alx-system_engineering-devops/0x00-shell_basics/README.md

 4-listmorefiles: displays the current directory contents, including hidden files using long forma
 5-listfilesdigitonly: displays current directory in long format, with use and group ID displayed numerically and hidden file 6-firstdirectory:creates a new directory called"my_first_directory in the /tmp/ directory
+7-movethatfile: move The file betty from /tmp/ to /tmp/my_first_directory.